Real Estate – Tax Benefits Guide – updated 1.4.2018

 10) Insurance – Tax Deduction: You may deduct the insurance premium paid for liability insurance, HO6 policy, RCUP rental condo unit owner policy, fire, flood, hurricane, tornado, earthquake, and other property insurance in the tax year paid.

-11) GET & TAT – Tax Deduction: Hawaii state specific, gross rental income received from rental properties on the island of Oahu is subject to 4.5% General Excise Tax (GET).
-If the rental term is 180 days or less, the gross rent received is subject to an additional 10.25% Transient Accommodation Tax (TAT).
-(TAT used to be 9.25% before 1/1/2018).
-You may deduct all GET & TAT paid on Oahu gross rental income in the tax year paid.
+11) GET, TAT & OTAT – Tax Deduction: Hawaii state specific, gross rental income received from rental properties on the island of Oahu is subject to 4.5% GET (General Excise Tax).
+If the rental term is less than 180 days, the gross rent received is subject to an additional 10.25% TAT (Transient Accommodation Tax), plus 3% OTAT (Oahu Transient Accommodation Tax for the city & county of Honolulu).
+You may deduct all GET, TAT & OTAT paid on Oahu gross rental income in the tax year paid.

 12) Lease Rent – Tax Deduction: With Leasehold properties, Leasehold owners make regular monthly ‘ground lease’ rent payments to the landowner.
 Leasehold rent payments on investment properties might be tax deductible.
 Purchasing the ‘Fee interest’, meaning converting the property from Leasehold to Fee Simple, is not tax deductible.